EpicGamer007/Obby/README.md

 ## Ideas

 * Platforms that make u slower
-* platforms u can only stay on for a bit
+* platforms that break after a bit.
 * Lasers